vmware-archive/knit/README.md

 - `--debug - show all of the ouput of the git commands that are being run`

-## running the command
+## Running the command

-run knit like so:
+Run knit like so:

 ```
 knit --repository-to-patch /some/repository/cf-release --patches-repository /some/patches/repository/cf-release --version 1.7.2